Log in

 There are lessons and sport for all pupils on Saturdays and a full programme of activities for boarders on Sundays.

-With seven distinctive and comfortable boarding houses, and a new girls’ boarding house opening in 2023, its boarding community is fun, friendly and busy.
+With eight distinctive and comfortable boarding houses, its boarding community is fun, friendly and busy.

 The school’s international outlook promotes the principles of tolerance and open-mindedness.
 Ambitious but principled, confident and compassionate, Sevenoaks pupils are prepared for leadership in an ever more complex world.

 Admission.
 The main points of entry to the school are at 11, 13 and 16 years.
 A small number are admitted at other levels.
 At 11+, pupils are admitted on the basis of a competitive examination held in January, an interview and school report.
-At 13+, candidates take part in an assessment process in May of their Year 7.
+At 13+, candidates will take the ISEB and will then take part in an assessment process in either January of their Year 7 or April of their Year 8.
 A reference from their current school is also required.
-Academic and Co-Curricular scholarship examinations are held in the May of Year 8.
+Academic and co-curricular scholarship examinations are held in the May of Year 8.
 At 16+ students are admitted into the Sixth Form based on their performance in interview and academic entrance tests, and on the strength of their current school reports.
 All applications for entry should be addressed to the Director of Admissions (regist@sevenoaksschool.org).

-In recent years we have reduced the financial element of our scholarships, as we have embraced a principle of awarding financial assistance according to need.
-We are now taking the final step and removing the financial element entirely for all candidates applying from 2022 onwards, although Music Scholars will still receive free tuition on one instrument.
+We no longer offer a financial element to our scholarships, as we embrace a principle of awarding financial assistance according to need.
+Music scholars still receive free tuition in one instrument.

-This move will enable us to direct all our financial resources to supporting families who otherwise could not afford for their child to benefit from a Sevenoaks education.
-We firmly believe this is the right and equitable thing to do.
-Over the years, many families of scholars have taken the same view and waived their fee reduction to donate it to our financial assistance fund; we are most grateful to them.
+This enables us to offer means-tested financial assistance to prospective Sevenoaks students whose families otherwise could not afford to finance their child’s place.
+We feel this is the right and equitable thing to do.
+Over the years, many families of scholars have taken the same view and donated their fee reduction to the financial assistance fund; we are most grateful to them.

 Financial Assistance.
-Currently more than 60 pupils are in receipt of financial assistance with fees, with some receiving additional support to cover the cost of uniform, trips and other extras.
-It is a key priority to significantly increase the number of students receiving financial assistance over the coming years.
+Currently 80 students are in receipt of Financial Assistance with fees, with some receiving additional support to cover the cost of uniform, trips and other extras.
+It is a key priority to significantly increase the number of students receiving Financial Assistance over the coming years.

-Families interested in applying for financial assistance are invited to read about the eligibility criteria and process here Financial Assistance with Fees Policy Financial Assistance with Fees Policy.
+Families interested in applying for Financial Assistance are invited to read about the eligibility criteria and process found in the school's Financial Assistance with Fees Policy.

 Further details can be obtained from Lorna Dolan, Director of Admissions, Sevenoaks School, High Street, Sevenoaks, Kent, TN13 1HU.
 Tel: 01732 467703; Email:regist@sevenoaksschool.org.

 Charitable status.
-Sevenoaks School is a Registered Charity, number 1101358.
-Its aims and objectives are the education of school children.
+Sevenoaks School is a Registered Charity, No.1101358.
+Its aims and objectives are the education of schoolchildren.

 Governors & Staff: